CollActionteam/collaction_app/docs/CONTRIBUTING.md

 <a name="tags"></a>Often used tags are: `feat`, `feature`, `chore`, `task`, `refac`, `refactor`, `fix`, `bugfix`, `docs`, `documentation`, etc.

 The second part is what issue or feature the branch relates to.
-This is used by taking the issue number, and prefixing it with either `gh-` or `can-`.
+This is used by taking the issue number, and prefixing it with `gh-`.

-Examples: `gh-97`, `can-104`, etc.
+Examples: `gh-97`, `gh-104`, etc.

 The third and last part describes the scope, it's okay to be generic if the scope is not easily defined.
 Multiple branches can have a similar name, and thus the scope helps differentiate and specify what exactly the branch pertains to.
 All words in the scope must be separated by `-`.

 <a name="scopes"></a>Examples: `profile-avatar`, `profile-settings`, `auth-new-user`, `crowdaction-details`, etc.

 These three parts are separated by a slash (`/`), and concatenating the parts examples for branch names are:
-`feat/can-104/profile-avatar`, `chore/gh-97/update-readme`, etc.
+`feat/gh-104/profile-avatar`, `chore/gh-97/update-readme`, etc.

 Don't use underscore (`_`) in branch naming, and don't use uppercase letters.
 # <a name="commits"></a> Commit conventions